 This is the EXACT same thought process that your prospective clients go through when they think you are pitching them a service they don’t need.

 Decades of unscrupulous selling tactics have created a generation of professionals who distrust, dislike, and disavow selling in any form.
 That dislike is present in both your personal preferences and those of your prospective clients.

 Even if a salesperson is completely honest, we’re naturally suspicious of anyone who is overtly trying to sell us something.

 We’ve been conditioned to be skeptical of anyone who sells because we expect to be lied to, manipulated, and pressured into buying.
 We’ve heard stories of high-pressure, manipulative, and unethical "closing" tactics cajoling people into buying something they don’t need.

 Assumptive close?
 Ben Franklin Close?
 Wolf of Wall Street close?

 Unethical sales tactics from dishonest vulture-like salespeople have ruined selling for EVERYONE.

-Especially freelancers, consultants, and agencies who work in the services economy looking to build a sustainable business that scales from six-figures to seven-figures in annual revenue and beyond.
+Especially freelancers, consultants, and agencies who work in the services economy.
+Honest people like you, who are looking to build a sustainable business that scales from six-figures to seven-figures in annual revenue and beyond.

-Selling our services is an uphill battle because our clients (and ourselves) have been exposed to unethical sales practices that don't work anymore in the 21st century.
+Selling services feels like an uphill battle because our clients (and ourselves) are constantly exposed to unethical sales practices that don't work anymore in the 21st-century.

 “Always Be Closing.”